 CLAT Eligibility for five-year Integrated LLB courses or LLM courses.

-Candidates should clear Class 12th with minimum 40% marks (applicable for candidates belonging to Scheduled Caste (SC)/ Scheduled Tribe (ST) category)
+Candidates should clear Class 12th with a minimum of 40% marks (applicable for candidates belonging to Scheduled Caste (SC)/ Scheduled Tribe (ST) category)

-Candidates appearing for their Class 12th board examinations are also eligible to apply for CLAT 2020 exam.
-However, such candidates need to produce the proof of passing Class 12th or equivalent exam at the time of admission.
-Candidates unable to produce the evidence shall forfeit their right of admission through CLAT 2020 exam
+Candidates appearing for their Class 12th board examinations are also eligible to apply for CLAT exam.
+However, such candidates need to produce proof of passing the Class 12th or equivalent exam at the time of admission.
+Candidates unable to produce the evidence shall forfeit their right of admission through CLAT exam

 CLAT age limit:

-- The age will be an important factor when there will be a tie in marks of two or more candidates.
+- The age will be an important factor when there will be a tie-in mark of two or more candidates.